Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/installing_kubernetes.md

 - "portalURL": "https://portal.demo2.stackpoc.com"
 - "dnsPrefix": "kube-rgDEMO2"
 - "keyData": "\<whatever is in id_rsa_for_demo.pub\>"
-- updated the `"orchestratorReleaseVersion"` from 1.15 to 1.15.5(which is among the listed supported versions)
+- updated the `"orchestratorReleaseVersion"` with what is among the listed supported versions
+- added "apiServerConfig" values to resolve istion-system token storage.

 Let's also change the master count from 3 to 1.
 Here is the resulting `kube-rgDEMO2_demoe2.json`: